Code-Institute-Submissions/Living-Ocean-ms1/README.md

 # Living Ocean Trust Charity Website
 This website has been created to promote the ideology of the Living Ocean Trust and to show clearly what they are doing and how the user can help.
 The oceans are currently facing an ecological disaster the likes of which have never before been seen.
 Plastic, which was once praised as a miracle product is now polluting our waters, poisoning them and large numbers of marine life.
-Unless we act soon we will no long have a 'Living Ocean'.
+Unless we act soon we will no longer have a 'Living Ocean'.

 ### Website Purpose:
 * Create awareness of the issues currently facing the ocean